Garden with Community Gardens of Tucson

 - Garden fees are $18 per month per garden plot.
 Fees are due twice a year, April and October 1st.
 Plot sharing is a great way to reduce costs and labor and to make a new buddy.
 Reduced fees and work-exchange opportunities are available for low-income gardeners.

-Check out our FAQ for more details about how to garden and harvest with CGT.
+Check out our FAQ for more details about how to join us.
+You can also learn more about how to garden and harvest with CGT.

 Contact firstname.lastname@example.org for more info.